Discover the most unusual corners of Andalucia in these 20 points that we recommend

 Descubre Andalucía - Castillo de Almodóvar del Río

-The castle of Almodóvar del Río, also called Castillo de la Floresta, located on the mount “El Redondo”, is an Andalusian fortress located in Almodóvar del Río, in Córdoba.
+The castle of Almodóvar del Río, also called Castillo de la Floresta, located on the mount “El Redondo”, is an Andalucian fortress located in Almodóvar del Río, in Córdoba.
 If you visit it, we are sure that you are going to experience an exciting throwback in time to medieval times.
-Its battlements, its towers and dungeons, the parade ground … We are more than sure that you are going to transport yourself to the roots of Andalusia’s history.
+Its battlements, its towers and dungeons, the parade ground … We are more than sure that you are going to transport yourself to the roots of Andalucia’s history.

 Google Maps